ifBars/MLVScan.DevCLI/README.md

 }
 ```

 This format is compatible with the MLVScan web UI and other ecosystem tools.
-Schema v1.1.0 also adds optional `callChainId` and `dataFlowChainId` on findings, plus `dataFlows[].callDepth` and `dataFlows[].isSuspicious` when those sections are present.
+Schema v1.2.0 includes optional assembly metadata, finding visibility, threat-family evidence, disposition, `callChainId` / `dataFlowChainId`, and deeper `dataFlows[]` summaries when those sections are present.

 ## CI/CD Integration Examples